Wilson Teixeira Beraldo

-Wilson Teixeira Beraldo (20 April 1917, Silvianópolis, state of Minas Gerais, Brazil – 28 July 1998, Belo Horizonte, Minas Gerais) was a Brazilian physician and physiologist, a co-discoverer of bradykinin.
+Wilson Teixeira Beraldo (20 April 1917 – 28 July 1998) was a Brazilian physician and physiologist, a co-discoverer of bradykinin.

 Beraldo graduated in medicine in 1942, having studied at the Federal University of Minas Gerais.
 He was also associate professor of physiology of the Faculty of Medicine of the University of São Paulo, and full professor and chairman of physiology of the Faculty of Medicine of the Federal University of Minas Gerais (1962).
 Beraldo was also a fellow of the Rockefeller Foundation (1949) and of the British Council (1954), a member of the New York Academy of Sciences and of the Brazilian Academy of Sciences.

 As a scientific leader, Beraldo was very important for the development of physiology in Brazil, and of the scientific establishment in general.
 He was a founding member of the Brazilian Association for Advancement of Science and its honorary president, of the Brazilian Society of Physiology.